 According to FICO, its score is used by 90% of top lenders.
 However, the VantageScore has gained ground since it was first released in 2006.

 Why Your VantageScore Can Vary

-Finally, the score generated will be highly dependent on what is on your credit report when your credit score is generated.
-For example, if you recently paid down a large amount of debt, it may not be reported to your credit history until the next billing cycle.
+- Recent credit activity: As with any other credit scoring model, the VantageScore provides a snapshot of your credit profile at the time the credit score was requested.
+If you recently paid down a large amount of debt, it may not be reported to your credit history until the next billing cycle.
 Only then will VantageScore, or any other credit scoring model, be calculated using your most up-to-date account balance.

 While the VantageScore credit score may not be used as widely as the FICO® Score, its list of lenders is growing.
 For example, Synchrony Bank, which claims to be the largest issuer of store credit cards, uses the VantageScore 4.0 model to evaluate card applications.